 In connection with Husband’s divorce lawyer's argument that the divorce court also erred in treating the cash he received from the sale as income, the Court of Appeal held: “We agree with Irwin that the cash he received from the sale was also a capital asset, because it was the proceeds from the liquidation of a capital asset.
 Nonetheless, there is a distinction between the case and the stock, in that the cash represents realized rather than unrealized capital gain.
 With respect to the treatment of realized capital gain as income, the governing principles are somewhat different.
 To the extent that a support obligor has spent funds derived by liquidating his or her capital, rather than reinvesting them, the trial court acts within his discretion in considering the funds expended to be income for support purposes.”
 (Id. at p.
 1376.)

-The Court of Appeal remanded, stating the divorce court may treat sales funds Husband expended as opposed to reinvested, as income, but otherwise the stock and cash must be treated as capital assets, and the court’s discretion is limited to imputing an income stream to the assets for support purposes.
+The Court of Appeal remanded agreed with Husband's divorce lawyer and remanded the matter back to the divorce court, stating the divorce court may treat sales funds Husband expended as opposed to reinvested, as income, but otherwise the stock and cash must be treated as capital assets, and the court’s discretion is limited to imputing an income stream to the assets for support purposes.
 (Id. at p.
 1377.)

 In re Marriage of Pearlstein (2006) 137 Cal.
 App.
 4th 1361